Aesop's Fables: Asia and America

 Translations into Asian languages at a very early date derive originally from Greek sources.
 These include the so-called Fables of Syntipas, a compilation of Aesopic fables in Syriac, dating from the 9/11th centuries.
 Included there were several other tales of possibly West Asian origin.
 In Central Asia there was a 10th-century collection of the fables in Uighur.

 After the Middle Ages, fables largely deriving from Latin sources were passed on by Europeans as part of their colonial or missionary enterprises.
 47 fables were translated into the Nahuatl language in the late 16th century under the title In zazanilli in Esopo.
 The work of a native translator, it adapted the stories to fit the Mexican environment, incorporating Aztec concepts and rituals and making them rhetorically more subtle than their Latin source.

-Portuguese missionaries arriving in Japan at the end of the 16th century introduced Japan to the fables when a Latin edition was translated into romanized Japanese.
+Portuguese missionaries who arrived in Japan at the end of the 16th century introduced the fables to Japan by translating the Latin into Japanese and printing it in latin letters.
 The title was Esopo no Fabulas and dates to 1593.
 It was soon followed by a fuller translation into a three-volume kanazōshi entitled Isopo Monogatari (伊曾保 物語).
-This was the sole Western work to survive in later publication after the expulsion of Westerners from Japan, since by that time the figure of Aesop had been acculturated and presented as if he were Japanese.
+This was the sole Western work to survive after the expulsion of Westerners from Japan, since by that time the figure of Aesop had been acculturated and presented as if he were Japanese.
 Coloured woodblock editions of individual fables were made by Kawanabe Kyosai in the 19th century.